Who would have thought it? My first time sleeping in a gypsy caravan was the best sleep I’d had so far on this adventure!

-Then we seen the seals at last!
+Then we saw the seals at last!
 Lots of them were bathing on the rocks.
-Sometimes it’s hard to see them as they blend in.
+Sometimes it’s hard to see them as they blend in so well.
 Alan used his camera to zoom in and capture their wee cute faces.

 I wasn’t this close, the camera makes it look this way.
 I read later that you shouldn’t get too close to the seals as it will scare them.
 If they start to make moves to jump back into the water then you are too close.
 Moving their bodies off the rocks uses up a lot of their energy.

 We waved cheerio to the seals and got back to our walk.

 Mmm, I didn’t like the look of those dark clouds … we’d better get a move on I thought.